-- Enroll in HIS 501, a core seminar, and a topical readings seminar - Enroll in the non-credit teaching proseminar, HIS 701 - If you are an American citizen but not a NY resident, apply for NY residency.
+Enroll in HIS 501, a core seminar, and a topical readings seminar If you serve as a TA, enroll in the non-credit teaching proseminar, HIS 701 If you are an American citizen but not a NY resident, apply for NY residency.

-Second Semester
+Second semester

-- Enroll in a core seminar, a topical readings seminar, and a research seminar - Consider enrolling in the professional development proseminar, HIS 702 - Make a plan to complete language exams - Identify major advisor and discuss choice of major, specialized, and minor fields and advisors for each - Consider presenting a paper at the annual Plesur Conference organized by the GHA - Serve as a TA - Submit a progress report to your major advisor at the end of the semester
+Enroll in a core seminar, a topical readings seminar, and a research seminar Consider enrolling in the professional development proseminar, HIS 702 Make a plan to complete language exams Identify major adviser and discuss nature of major, specialized, and minor fields Consider presenting a paper at the annual Plesur Conference organized by the GHA Serve as a TA

-Third Semester
+Third semester

-- Enroll in two topical readings seminars (or an additional core seminar and a topical seminar), as well as a research seminar - Meet with field advisors to discuss how to prepare for each field, including classwork and independent reading - Plan to complete Responsible Conduct of Research training - Complete the pre-qualifying exams checklist with copies to major advisor and DGS - Serve as a TA
+Enroll in two topical readings seminars (or an additional core seminar and a topical seminar), as well as a research seminar

+Meet with field advisers to discuss how to prepare for each field, including classwork and independent reading

+Make a plan to complete Responsible Conduct of Research training Complete the pre-qualifying exams checklist with copies to major adviser and DGS Serve as a TA

-Fourth Semester
+Fourth semester

-- Enroll in three seminars of your choice (be sure you have the needed two research seminars (600-level) as well as at least one non-US/non-Europe seminar - Complete language exams, if not already completed - Complete Responsible Conduct of Research training, if not already completed

-- Consider presenting a paper at the annual Plesur Conference organized by the GHA - Serve as a TA - Submit a progress report to your major advisor at the end of the semester - In the summer, read for qualifying exams
+Enroll in three seminars of your choice Complete language exams, if not already completed Complete Responsible Conduct of Research training, if not already completed Consider presenting a paper at the annual Plesur Conference organized by the GHA Serve as a TA

-Fifth Semester
+Fifth semester

-- Enroll in three HIS 600 readings courses supervised by the three field advisors - Continue reading for qualifying exams, meeting with advisors as needed - Give thought to dissertation project, investigate funding sources to support research trips - Serve as a TA
+Enroll in HIS 600 readings courses supervised by the three field advisers Give thought to dissertation project, investigate funding sources to support research trips Serve as a TA

-Sixth Semester
+Sixth semester

-- Enroll in three HIS 600 examination/prospectus courses supervised by the three field advisors - Complete the qualifying exams early in the semester (ideally by mid-February) - After exams, submit the Application to Candidacy (ATC) and Certification of Full Time Status forms - Write a dissertation prospectus and defend it by May 15 - Apply for research funding from the department and beyond - Serve as a TA - Submit a progress report to your major advisor at the end of the semester
+Enroll in HIS 600 examination/prospectus courses supervised by the three field advisers Complete the qualifying exams early in the semester Submit the Application to Candidacy (ATC) and Certification of Full Time Status forms Write a dissertation prospectus and defend it by May 15 Apply for research funding from the department and beyond Serve as a TA

-Seventh and Eight Semesters
+Seventh and Eight semesters

-- Conduct research.
-Report into your advisor periodically. - Investigate future funding possibilities - Present your research results at conferences for feedback and advice; the department sets aside funds to support graduate student conference participation - Apply for dissertation-year funding from UB and beyond (UB's fellowship office can suggest places to apply, given your research topic) - Submit a progress report to your major advisor at the end of the semester
+Conduct research.
+Report in to your adviser periodically.

+Investigate future funding possibilities

+Present your research results at conferences for feedback and advice; the department sets aside funds to support graduate student conference participation

+Apply for dissertation-year funding from UB and beyond (UB's fellowship office can suggest places to apply, given your research topic)

-Ninth Semester and Beyond
+Ninth semester and beyond

-- Write your dissertation - Consider organizing and participating in dissertation writing support groups for peer feedback and support - Consider revising a seminar paper for publication and publishing book reviews - Present papers at conferences (the Department can help with expenses) - Follow job openings and consider applying to some that fit your interests and training - Serve as a TA or as an adjunct (but don't take on so much work you have trouble finishing your dissertation) - Submit a progress report to your major advisor at the end of the semester Submit an updated ATC and an "M form," register to take part in Commencement, defend your dissertation, celebrate, and move on to the next stage of your career.
-Remember to keep in touch with the Department we love to get news about our alums!
+Write your dissertation

+Consider organizing and participating in dissertation writing support groups for peer feedback and support

+Consider revising a seminar paper for publication and publishing book reviews Present papers at conferences (the Department can help with expenses) Follow job openings and consider applying to some that fit your interests and training Serve as a TA or as an adjunct (but don't take on so much work you have trouble finishing your dissertation)

+Submit an updated ATC and an "M form," register to take part in Commencement, defend your dissertation, celebrate, and have a satisfying career.
+Remember to keep in touch with the Department-we love to get news about our alums!